Skip to main content

 Flexicurity measures focusing on young people

-Currently, there are no flexicurity measures focusing on young people.
+Currently, no flexicurity measures are focusing on young people.

 Reconciliation of private and working life for young people

-Currently, there are no specific measures that address the reconciliation of private and working life for young people.
+Currently, no specific measures address the reconciliation of private and working life for young people.
 Still, reconciliation measures that are applicable to adults are also applicable to young people.

 Funding of existing schemes/initiatives

-The initiatives targeted at youths are funded through both the European Social Fund and other national funds.
-The Youth Guarantee is funded by the European Social Fund with a budget of EUR 5,909,329.
+Initiatives targeted at young people are funded through the European Social Fund and other national funds.
+The Youth Guarantee is funded by the European Social Fund, with a budget of EUR 6,728,261.35.

 Quality assurance